-The Homeless Housing Grant Program (HHGP), the Affordable Housing Grant Program (AHGP), the Consolidated Homeless Grant Program (CHG), and the Kitsap County CDBG and HOME Programs are part of the Kitsap Coordinated Grant Application Process.
+The Homeless Housing Grant Program (HHGP), the Affordable Housing Grant Program (AHGP), and the Consolidated Homeless Grant Program (CHG) are part of the Kitsap Coordinated Grant Application Process.

 The County periodically conducts a competitive funding cycle for these grant funds.
 A Coordinated Grant Application Schedule is published on the County's web site in the spring and the County sends electronic notification to all subscribers.
 The schedule contains dates for the written comment periods, times and dates for public hearings, and other important dates.
 This Citizen Participation Plan outlines in detail the funding allocation process and opportunities for citizen involvement.